1945 (Conroy novel): Plot

 MacArthur is killed via a kamikaze on the command vessel USS Augusta.
 General Omar Bradley assumes command of the operation with Matthew Ridgway as his subordinate while a fourth atomic bomb is ordered by General Curtis LeMay on a loose interpretation of standing orders from President Truman to be dropped on the Kanmon Straits, destroying several Japanese divisions.
 Back in the homefront, civil disorder occurs in the US in response to the news of the sinking of RMS Queen Elizabeth.
 Meanwhile, the Red Army invades and occupies Japanese Korea in order to aid the Chinese Communist Party against the Kuomintang during the Chinese Civil War.

 Nomura learns that Hirohito is held captive in Nagasaki, and when his superiors are made aware, Bradley authorizes Nomura, Chambers, and a squad of US Army Rangers to extract Hirohito, escape Japan, and bring him to an aircraft carrier to meet Truman.
-Aware of Hirohito's declaration to surrender to the Allies, a countercoup, led by General Homma and Admiral Ozawa, assassinates Anami and accepts the surrender of Japan in January 1946, despite failing to prevent a successful Japanese counter-offensive against Allied positions in Kyushu.
+Aware of Hirohito's declaration to surrender to the Allies, a countercoup, led by General Masaharu Homma and Admiral Jisaburō Ozawa, assassinates Anami and accepts the surrender of Japan in January 1946, despite failing to prevent a successful Japanese counter-offensive against Allied positions in Kyushu.

 In the aftermath, Operation Downfall cost an additional 150,000 Allied casualties.
 Hirohito is reinstated as emperor and Japan's transition to democracy begins.
 Despite the Kuomintang's defeat and retreat to Taiwan, the Chinese Communist Party and Soviet Union fail to secure a Sino-Soviet alliance.
 The Soviets abandon the Korean Peninsula, which likely leads to a Korean unification and the prevention of a Korean War.

 With the Soviet economy recovering from the previous war and its sphere of influence dwindling in East Asia, the ensuing Cold War will see the U.S at a significant advantage.